 Driving under the influence isn’t limited to just alcohol.
-A driver can face the same charge if they were driving while impaired by any drugs.
+A driver could face the same charge if driving while impaired by drugs.
 That includes illegal drugs as well as prescription medications or even over-the-counter drugs.
 Under Georgia law, if the driver has been impaired enough that it is “less safe” for them to drive, it’s considered driving under the influence—and the criminal penalties for drugged driving are no different from getting charged with alcohol DUI.

-If the driver was impaired by drugs and it led to the accident, you can seek the same financial recovery against them.
+If drugs impaired the driver and led to the accident, you can seek the same financial recovery against them.
 A drunk driving accident lawyer will take the same course of action to compile evidence that their bad decisions caused the accident and your injury.

-Talk to a Gainesville Drunk Driving Accident Lawyer for Free
+Talk to a Gainesville Drunk Driving Accident Attorney for Free

-Drunk driving is serious, and as a victim you shouldn’t have suffer through the costs because of someone else’s poor judgment when getting behind the wheel.
+Drunk driving is serious, and as a victim, you shouldn’t have to suffer through the costs because of someone else’s poor judgment when getting behind the wheel.
 Our drunk driving accident attorneys are here to help you bring a solid accident claim and negotiate a fair settlement to fully cover your costs.
-With over 20 years of experience, we know how to navigate these types of cases and help lower your stress around how to proceed.
-And you never pay a cent unless we win you money.
+With over 20 years of experience, we know how to navigate these cases and help lower your stress about how to proceed – and you never pay a cent unless we win you money.

 For a free consultation with one of our lawyers, contact us today.
 Call our office, or fill out the quick form to your right after suffering an injury in a Gainesville drunk driving accident.
 Don’t forget that you have a limited time to file the claim, which means you could lose compensation if you miss the deadline.